rhpandit11/Data-Theory/spark/spark_fundamental.md

 ---

-SparkContext: was the primary entry point for interacting with spark represent the connection to the spark cluster and was responsible for co-ordinating task execution.
+SparkContext: was the primary entry point for interacting with spark, represent the connection to the spark cluster and was responsible for co-ordinating task execution.

 SparkSession: spark2.0 introduced as unified entry point that encapsulates sparkcontext while offering much more.Provides user-friendly API for working with structured data in the form of dataframes and datasets.